Policy on Quality

 Policy on Quality in the Civil Engineering Business

-To achieve the policy on quality described above, we employ quality management in each division, area, and project effectively and strive for continuous improvement through the dedication of each employee to practical skills, technical skills, and interpersonal skills.
+To achieve the policy on quality described above, we employ quality management in each division, area, and project effectively and strive to enhance and achieve ongoing improvement in workplace skills, technical skills, and personal character.

 Policy on Quality in the Engineering Business